Gnostic Fools

 As such, it will be of central relevance to scholars, researchers, and postgraduate students working in anthropology, ethnography, sociology, historical sociology, religious studies, and philosophy worldwide.

-Elisabetta Brighi, Assistant Head, School of Social Sciences, University of Westminster, UK
+Elisabetta Brighi, Assistant Head, School of Social Sciences, University of Westminster, UK.

-'This book on Gnostic Fools is bound to provoke, but for all the right reasons.
+'This book is bound to provoke, but for all the right reasons.
 It asks a radical question: what if our world of today is governed by gnostic fools?
 Building on Horvath’s pioneering work on trickster power and alchemical logic, this book takes one step further, providing a highly original reading of how the fool appeared as a major actor in history, linked to the history of the occult.
 The result is a strikingly new, if deeply worrisome, account of the rise of the modern world.
 It will leave no reader unaffected.
 It is not only a recommended read.
 It is a necessary read.'

-Bjørn Thomassen, Professor in Global Political Sociology, Roskilde University, Denmark
+Bjørn Thomassen, Professor in Global Political Sociology, Roskilde University, Denmark.

-'Modern people derisively dismiss study of the occult, knowing it’s not real, but our confident neglect of its texts and traditions leaves us vulnerable.
-We remain susceptible to its distinctive precepts, purposes, and operations—nothing supernatural required.
-In Gnostic Fools, Horvath continues her excavation of occult notions and machinations, discerning their continuing ubiquity, detailing magic’s infiltration into philosophy, theology, and science since antiquity.
+'In Gnostic Fools, Horvath continues her excavation of occult notions and machinations, discerning their continuing ubiquity, detailing magic’s infiltration into philosophy, theology, and science since antiquity.
 In modernity, occult influences are invisibly embedded in our environs and agendas.
 Ideological commitments fool us into thinking ourselves something we’re not, believing we’ll become something we can’t be, transforming us into something else for the empowerment of others.
 Experts employed like priests wield strange words and techniques to feign knowledge and manipulate morals, subjecting people unwittingly to enthrallment, depersonalization, and sacrifice.
 Who is more the fool: the Fool, or the fools who follow him?
 Join Horvath on a journey through underappreciated sources to find out.'

-Travis D. Smith, Associate Professor, Department of Political Science, Concordia University, Canada
+Travis D. Smith, Associate Professor, Department of Political Science, Concordia University, Canada.

 'Variations in the descriptions of second realities and accounts of their genesis that human beings can imaginatively adopt are limitless.
 In the mid-twentieth century Eric Voegelin argued, as had been done a century earlier, that the ancient category of gnosis and the suitability of the term gnostic to describe its practitioners, also applied to the ideological politics of the modern world.
 Agnes Horvath has delimited a specific and particular shape of today’s gnostic, whom she described as the fool, (and of his cousins, the charlatan and the magician) for focussed attention.
-Once one grasps the subtleties and complexities of her argument, the evidence –from the widespread government response to the COVID-19 event to the opening “ceremony” of the Paris Olympics—falls into place in its obviousness as ideological fantasy.
+Once one grasps the subtleties and complexities of her argument, the evidence –from the widespread government response to the COVID-19 event to the opening “ceremony” of the Paris Olympics—falls into place.
 This is a major addition to contemporary political science.'

-Barry Cooper, Professor of Political Science at the University of Calgary, Canada
+Barry Cooper, Professor of Political Science at the University of Calgary, Canada.

-'In her inimitable and incisive style, Agnes Horvath yet again turns political anthropology into the mirror that our troubled aged so desperately needs.
+'In her inimitable and incisive style, Agnes Horvath yet again turns political anthropology into the mirror that our troubled age so desperately needs.
 Gnosticism is not a long bygone way of life but feeds endless transformations, hybrids, and magical tricks that dominate our contemporary lives.
 The message that fools often appear in the guise of the wise, bright, and elegant may be somber.
 Still, Horvath's matchless scholarship pursues the ultimate aim - as always - of recovering the soul at the centre of being.'

-Harald Wydra, Professor of Politics, St Catharine's College, Cambridge, UK
+Harald Wydra, Professor of Politics, St Catharine's College, Cambridge, UK.

 ISBN: 9781041039532